Chapeltown, Leeds: Location and boundaries

-Chapeltown has no official boundaries, nor is it recognised by the Land registry or the Royal Mail, but it is widely recognised by residents of Leeds.
-According to the Ordnance Survey Chapeltown is at around National Grid Coordinates SE430500, 437500, south of Harehills Lane (B6159) and east of Scott Hall Road (A61).
+Chapeltown is an informally defined neighbourhood with no official boundaries.
+Ordnance Survey maps place Chapeltown at around National Grid Coordinates SE430500, 437500, south of Harehills Lane (B6159) and east of Scott Hall Road (A61).

 Chapeltown Road runs north through Potternewton to Harehills Lane – that is it leads to Chapeltown but is not on it.
 A wider definition is it is in "the LS7 postal region, and can be mapped through four points; where Scott Hall Road runs to north to where it intersects with Potternewton Lane, where Harehills Lane runs east and intersects with Avenue Hill, where Spencer Place runs south and intersects with Roundhay Road, to the very bottom and beginning of Chapeltown Road."
+The NHS Chapeltown Health Centre is at its south-east junction, the corner of Spencer Place and Leopold Street.

-This is roughly the same as the boundary given in the Leeds Index of Deprivation, although the Scott Hall estate is excluded from Chapeltown.
-This follows the LS7 postcode boundary on the east, with LS8 being Harehills.
+The Office for National Statistics define a Chapel Allerton South & Chapeltown statistical output area, which follows the LS7 postcode boundary on the east, with LS8 being Harehills.
 Roundhay Road could also be considered the boundary between them.
 However, it is widely accepted that Markham Avenue and Gathorne Terrace are the dividing line between Chapeltown and Harehills.
 Harehills is adjacent, and the areas are commonly considered together.

 Neighbouring areas include Chapel Allerton to the north, Scott Hall to the west, Harehills to the east, Sheepscar to the south, and Potternewton either to the north or included.
 Taking the larger area, the main thoroughfare of Chapeltown is Chapeltown Road which passes through the centre of the area north–south for about 2 mi, linking Sheepscar Interchange (at the edge of Leeds city centre) and Harehills Lane/Chapel Allerton.
 Spencer Place in the east is another through route, and once well known as a red light district although the area's popularity with prostitutes has reportedly recently declined.